microsoft/vscode-docs/docs/extensions/language-support.md

 ## Show all All Symbol Definitions in Folder

-Allow users to quickly navigate to any symbol definition anywhere in the folder being opened in VS Code.
+Allow the user to quickly navigate to symbol definitions anywhere in the folder (workspace) opened in VS Code.

 ![Type Hover](images/language-support/workspace-symbols.gif)